-Table 11: Syllable structure in Kikongo, Twi, Gbe, English and SCs, based on Alber & Plag (2001), Plag & Schramm (2006).
+Table 11.
+Syllable structure in Kikongo, Twi, Gbe, English and SCs, based on Alber & Plag (2001), Plag & Schramm (2006).

-Structure Kikongo Twi Gbe English SCs coda nasal coda obstruent coda coda cluster no no no yes no no yes no no yes yes yes yes no no onset obstruent-sonorant onset obstruent-obstruent onset SSP violations yes no no yes no no yes yes yes yes yes no no
+Structure Kikongo Twi Gbe English SCs

+coda nasal coda no yes yes yes yes

+obstruent coda no no no yes no

+coda cluster no no no yes no

+onset obstruent-sonorant onset yes yes yes yes yes

+obstruent-onstruent onset no no yes yes no

+sonority violations no no yes yes no

 First we have to clarify which of the two above predictions is pertinent.
 We can reasonably assume that superstrate and substrate are non-homogeneous, because the substrates have rather simplex syllable structures while the superstrate has very complex syllable structures.
 Given that there is also a typological dominance of the substrates, this should lead to a radical typological shift (see (3-b) above).
 However, there is a problem in classifying the outcome.
-Are the new syllable types and constraints (e.g. no obstruent coda, no SSP violation, the possibility of having the cluster /r.k/ in word-internal syllable contact, as in ar.ki 'listen') 'innovations and mixing' (prediction 1), or rather 'more limited innovation' (prediction 2)?
+Are the new syllable types and constraints (e.g. no obstruent coda, no violation of sonority principles, the possibility of having the cluster /r.k/ in word-internal syllable contact, as in ar.ki 'listen') 'innovations and mixing' (prediction 1), or rather 'more limited innovation' (prediction 2)?
 It is also not entirely clear what exactly is meant by 'typological dominance', and how it can be determined.
 Finally, it is unclear, how the specific kinds of repair strategies (epenthesis and deletion in different environments) would be explained by selection from the feature pool.

 If we view the problem of syllable restructuring from an SLA angle these problems disappear.
 We can say that, yes, there is a typological shift (from complex superstrate syllables to unmarked creole structures), but this shift is clearly the result of SLA.
 The kinds of syllabic restructuring observed in SLA exactly parallel those attested in creoles.
-In SLA, syllabic restructuring takes place only if the learner's L1 has tighter syllable structure constraints than L2 (e.g. Eckman 1981, Hancin-Bhatt & Bhatt 1997, Broselow & Wang 1998).
-The restructuring observable in SLA is very similar to that in loan word adaptation (e.g., Silverman et al. 1992, Yip 1993, Itô & Mester 1995a,b, Paradis 1996, Paradis & Lacharité 1997, Uffmann 2001, 2006, Boersma & Hamann 2008), in that epenthesis is the preferred repair strategy in SLA and loanword adaptation (modulo intervening constraints referring to, e.g., prosodic size, contiguity etc.) In psycholinguistically inspired studies it was shown that perception, i.e. processing based on L1 cues, is the key to an understanding of second language phonological development and loanword adaptation (Boersma & Hamann 2008, Hallé 2008, Strange & Shafer 2008).
+In SLA, syllabic restructuring takes place only if the learner's L1 has tighter syllable structure constraints than L2 (e.g. Eckman 1981, Hancin-Bhatt & Bhatt 1997, Broselow et al 1998).
+The restructuring observable in SLA is very similar to that in loan word adaptation (e.g., Silverman et al. 1992, Yip 1993, Itô & Mester 1995a,b, Paradis 1996, Paradis & Lacharité 1997, Uffmann 2001, 2006, Boersma & Hamann 2009), in that epenthesis is the preferred repair strategy in SLA and loanword adaptation (modulo intervening constraints referring to, e.g., prosodic size, contiguity etc.) In psycholinguistically inspired studies it was shown that perception, i.e. processing based on L1 cues, is the key to an understanding of second language phonological development and loanword adaptation (Boersma & Hamann 2009, Hallé 2008, Strange & Shafer 2008).
 To summarize, the many similarities between creole languages and interlanguages with regard to syllable structure and the processes involved in its restructuring, strongly suggest that the key to an understanding of the emergence of creole structures in the realm of the syllable lies in the processes known from SLA.
 In contrast, the applicability of feature pool approach is unclear, and so are the nature and specificity of its typological predictions.

-7 Conclusion
+7. Conclusion